groq/mlagility/docs/tools_user_guide.md

 ### `cache delete` Command

-`benchit cache delete` deletes one or builds from a build cache.
+`benchit cache delete` deletes one or more builds from a build cache.
 It presents the following options:

 - `build_name` Name of the specific build to be deleted, within the cache directory
 - `-d CACHE_DIR, --cache-dir CACHE_DIR` Search path for builds (defaults to ~/.cache/mlagility)